 Skip to main content

-Daily flextime registration – Rules and logic
+Setup: Daily Flex Time Registration – Rules and Logic

 Create today's work hours via check-in/out